unaiiM/UniTube/README.md

   - Get video title
   - Get thumbnail in max resolution
   - Get video thumbnail (small) --> there is 4 sizes; 0, 1, 2, 3 --> if size is not specified the default is 3

+### Posdata

+This project is devolvet by me with no professional use, then the code is not perfect, there is a lot of comments and a lot of functions inside only one file.